-Additionally, consumer protection issues include cases that address economic losses often related to security breaches like data breaches, or defective products.
-These are often handled in class action litigation, which involves joining a large number of people together in consolidated litigation against a company or other entity whose actions resulted in financial harm to the consumer.
+Our class action lawsuit lawyers handle cases that address economic losses often related to breaches in security such as data breaches as well as defective products.
+A class action lawsuit may be established by a court to provide efficiency.
+This involves joining a large number of people together in a consolidated or combined set of cases against a company or other entity whose actions financially harmed consumers.

-The clauses force consumers to forfeit their right to seek a legal remedy through the court, forcing them to take their complaints to a private arbitrator of the company’s choice.
-This arrangement tips legal disputes in the company’s favor, and consumers are left without a means of appealing a decision.
+Arbitration clauses force consumers to give up their right to seek legal help through the court, forcing them to take their claims to a private arbitrator of the company’s choice.
+This arrangement tips legal disputes in the company’s favor and consumers are left without an alternative means of seeking a different decision.

-Companies started using forced arbitration about 20 years ago despite public outcry that the clauses were giving companies license to steal.
-The backlash, however, finally seems to be leading to more pro-consumer measures.
+Companies started using forced arbitration about 20 years ago despite public outcry that the process gives companies a license to steal.
+Consumer rights claims, such as class action lawsuits, have encouraged more consumer-friendly contracts.

 Our insurance fraud lawyers fight for clients who have been misled about an insurance product.
 Insurance companies are required to deliver on the agreed-upon terms of the consumer’s policy.
 Insurance fraud happens most frequently when a consumer’s claim is wrongfully denied by the insurer or when an insurance company attempts to avert its commitments to the consumer as described in the contract or policy.

 Almost any type of insurance can be the subject of fraud – life insurance, health care insurance, auto insurance, or property insurance.
 Beasley Allen’s insurance fraud lawyers counsel clients in a diverse spectrum of insurance disputes involving policies for business, life, property, disability, health care, rental cars, and many more.
 Our attorneys work to make sure consumers who are victims of insurance fraud are able to hold the company accountable.